aetherxt/help-seok/README.md

 # HelpSeok
-Productivity website  to help Seok Yun do his homework on time
+Productivity website to help you do your work on time

 # Getting Started with Create React App